Sahiladevi/health_track/README.md

 ---
 ## Data Selection

-This project uses a curated subset of variables from the NHANES 2021–2023 datasets.
-Only the relevant columns were selected from each dataset to support the analysis of BMI, lifestyle factors, and chronic disease risk.
+- For this project, I used a smaller, more focused selection of variables from the NHANES 2021–2023 datasets.
+I only kept the columns that were actually needed to explore things like BMI, lifestyle habits, and chronic disease risk.

-For example:
+- Here’s how the data was handled:
-- From `DEMO_L.XPT`, only demographic, education, income, and weight variables were extracted.
+From DEMO_L.XPT, I pulled just the basics—demographics, education level, income, and weight.
-- From `BMX_L.XPT`, only the `BMXBMI` (Body Mass Index) column was used.
+From BMX_L.XPT, I only used the BMI (BMXBMI) column since that’s all I needed from there.
-- All datasets were merged using the common participant identifier `SEQN`.
+All the datasets were then joined together using the SEQN ID, which links each participant across files.

-See `Data Dictionary` for full list of selected variables and their descriptions.
+You can check the Data Dictionary section below for a full list of the variables I used and what each one means.

 ---
 ## NHANES 2021–2023 Data Dictionary with Definitions